Rowaaantje/guesTheNumber/README.md

 # guesTheNumber
- a smal and fun game,
+====
+guesTheNumber is a small fun game where you try to gues the correct number.